 "The F2003-GA is still new to us and there is still a lot of potential to emerge.
 This is another element that will make the second part of the season particularly interesting".

 "The matter is very simple.
-There are too many people who discuss topics they do not know, so that one day you happen to be criticized when no one should allow you to open your mouth".
+There are too many people who discuss topics they do not know, so that one day you happen to be criticized when no one should be allowed to open their mouth".

-It was expected (someone expected) that Ralf would try to pass Michael in the final laps.
+It was expected (someone expected this) that Ralf would try to pass Michael in the final laps.

 "But it did not happen for the simple reason that it was not possible.
 If you have followed the race, you will have noticed that there were not only me and him, but also Montoya and Alonso, and no one has overtaken anyone else.
 At the start of the race I found myself behind my brother’s back and I couldn’t attack him either.
 Okay?"

 Better to deal with technical topics.
-The Nurburgring, modified this year by a chicane in the straight opposite to that of the pits that promises to facilitate overtaking (curiosity: shopping will be covered thanks to an exhibition by Michael Schumacher scheduled Sunday, September 7, 2003), could enhance the characteristics of McLaren-Mercedes (which in the days before the European Grand Prix sees the rejection of the crash-test the new MP4/18 by the FIA: the debut of the new car, already postponed to mid-July, could thus delay further) and Renault more than Williams-Bmw.
-Toma questioned the primacy in the standings, now to the advantage of Ferrari and the German driver.
+The Nurburgring, modified this year by a chicane in the straight opposite to that of the pits that promises to facilitate overtaking (curiosity: shopping will be covered thanks to an exhibition by Michael Schumacher scheduled Sunday, September 7, 2003), could enhance the characteristics of McLaren-Mercedes (which in the days before the European Grand Prix sees the rejection of the crash-test of the new MP4/18 by the FIA: the debut of the new car, already postponed to mid-July, could thus be further delayed) and Renault more than Williams-Bmw.
+As for the points in the standings, now they are to the advantage of Ferrari and the German driver.

 "I have long said that this season would be more difficult for us, why should I be surprised now?"